MistyWilliams/MistyWilliams/README.md

 ### My name is Alessandra Williams
 🌱 I’m currently learning Javascript, HTML, CSS, Nodejs etc..
 - 👯 I’m looking to collaborate to any type of work if I'm familiar with.
 I would like to practice what I've been learning until now.
-- 💬 Ask me about anything if I know the the answer I will let you know.
+- 💬 Ask me about anything if I know the answer I will let you know.

 - 📫 How to reach me: